k1jst/newsm-policy/diversity.md

    - Recruiting and developing a diverse staff at all levels;
    - Acting in accordance with the legislation and codes of practice which relate to the diversity and equality of its audiences and staff; and
    - Taking account of the views of its audiences and staff to develop and implement diversity and equality as part of future programs
-2. Accessibility
-   NEWSM recognizes barriers to accessibility exist in our facilities and programs and is committed to:
+2. Accessibility NEWSM recognizes that barriers to accessibility do exist in our facilities and programs and is committed to:
    - Assess and remove barriers to accessibility in all facility improvement projects;
    - Include miltimodal media to improve accessibility in all future exhibits and programs; and
    - Where including full accessibility is not economically feasible, provide equivalent acccess accomodations through the use of technology.